cfs5403/redux-cookiestorage/README.md

 const enhancer = compose(
   /* [middlewares] */,
-  persistState('auth', /*config*/), //this only will persist auth state into cookie )
+  persistState('auth' /*, config*/), //this only will persist auth state into cookie.
+Config is optional but required to control the cookie expiration.
+)

 const store = createStore(/*reducer, [initialState]*/, enhancer)